MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 ### Iterating over Pages

 When working with individual pages is required, for example for when HTTP response information is required, or when continuation tokens are important to retain iteration history, it is possible to iterate per page.
+Note that there is no difference in performance or the number of calls made to the service whether you iterate by page or by each item.
+The underlying implementation loads the next page on-demand and if you unsubscribe from the `PagedFlux` at any time, there will be no further calls to the service.

 #### Using a _for-each_ loop